-- (1) Reflects salary continuation payments equal to 1.5 times the annual base salary rate for Mr. Coleman and 2 times the annual base salary rate for all other NEOs. - (2) Lump-sum payment in an amount equal to a prorated annual bonus award, assuming the EIP paid out at 100% of target, and further assuming each NEO was employed throughout the entire fiscal year. - (3) Immediate vesting of all outstanding and unvested stock options, valued based on the difference between \$55.03, the Common Share price as of September 30, 2013, and the respective exercise prices.
-Since Ms. Stump is retirement eligible, all NSOs are subject to accelerated vesting upon termination for any reason other than for cause. - (4) With respect to Mr. Hilsheimer, immediate vesting of April 1, 2013 RSUs and with respect to Mr. Coleman, immediate vesting of May 8, 2013 RSUs only (in both cases valued based on the Common Share price of \$55.03 as of September 30, 2013). - (5) Immediate vesting of all deferred cash dividends and dividend equivalents associated with unvested RSUs. - (6) Immediate vesting of all unvested RSUs valued based on the Common Share price of \$55.03 as of September 30, 2013.
-Since Ms. Stump is retirement eligible, all RSUs are subject to accelerated vesting upon termination for any reason other than for Cause. - (7) Immediate vesting of all deferred cash dividends and dividend equivalents associated with unvested RSUs.
-Since Ms. Stump is retirement eligible, all deferred cash dividends are subject to accelerated vesting upon termination for any reason other than for Cause. - (8) Immediate vesting of all unvested PUs, valued based on the Common Share price of \$55.03 as of September 30, 2013.
-The PUs are subject to the achievement of the pre-defined performance criteria as well as a three-year service-based vesting requirement from the date of grant.
-Amounts reported assume the target level of performance is achieved for all PUs.
-Since Ms. Stump is retirement eligible, the service-based vesting criteria is deemed to be satisfied, but the PUs remain subject to the performance criteria.

-- (9) Immediate vesting of all deferred cash dividends and dividend equivalents associated with unvested PUs.
-Since Ms. Stump is retirement eligible, all deferred cash dividends are subject to accelerated vesting upon termination for any reason other than for Cause. - (10) An amount equal to the excess of the current COBRA premium charged by the Company to terminated employees over the premium charged to active employees as of September 30, 2013; calculated for a period of 18 months. - (11) Reflects respective account balances as of September 30, 2013, which are fully vested as of September 30, 2013 (and are not further enhanced or accelerated as a result of the potential termination event). - (12) Reflects the fair market value of the undistributed portion of the retention award account in the ERP as of September 30, 2013, which is fully vested (and is not further enhanced or accelerated as a result of the potential termination event).
+- (1) Lump-sum payment in an amount equal to a prorated annual bonus award, assuming the EIP paid out at 100% of target. - (2) Immediate vesting of all outstanding and unvested stock options, valued based on the difference between \$55.00, the Common Share price as of September 30, 2014, and the respective exercise prices.
+Since Mr. Lukemire and Ms. Stump are retirement eligible, all NSOs are subject to accelerated vesting upon termination for any reason other than for cause. - (3) With respect to Mr. Coleman, immediate vesting of the May 8, 2013 RSUs and related dividend equivalents only and with respect to Mr. Sanders, immediate vesting of the January 31, 2014 RSUs and related dividend equivalents only (in both cases valued based on the Common Share price of \$55.00 as of September 30, 2014). - (4) Immediate vesting of all unvested RSUs valued based on the Common Share price of \$55.00 as of September 30, 2014.
+Since Mr. Lukemire and Ms. Stump are retirement eligible, all RSUs are subject to accelerated vesting upon termination for any reason other than for Cause.
+The vested RSUs are generally settled on the third anniversary of the grant date. - (5) Immediate vesting of all deferred dividend equivalents associated with unvested RSUs.
+Since Mr. Lukemire and Ms. Stump are retirement eligible, all deferred dividend equivalents are subject to accelerated vesting upon termination for any reason other than for Cause.
+The vested dividend equivalents are generally settled on the third anniversary of the grant date. - (6) Immediate vesting of all unvested PUs (to the extent the pre-defined performance criteria has already been achieved, or is expected to be achieved), valued based on the Common Share price of \$55.00 as of September 30, 2014.
+In addition to the performance criteria, the PUs are subject to the achievement of a three-year service-based vesting requirement from the date of grant.
+Since Mr. Lukemire and Ms. Stump are retirement eligible, the service-based vesting criteria is deemed to be satisfied in the event of termination for any reason other than for Cause, but the PUs remain subject to the performance criteria.
+The vested PUs are generally settled on the third anniversary of the grant date. - (7) Immediate vesting of all deferred dividend equivalents associated with unvested PUs (to the extent the pre-defined performance criteria has already been achieved, or is expected to be achieved).
+Since Mr. Lukemire and Ms. Stump are retirement eligible, all deferred dividend equivalents are subject to accelerated vesting upon termination for any reason other than for Cause.
+The vested dividend equivalents are generally settled on the third anniversary of the grant date. - (8) An amount equal to the excess of the current COBRA premium charged by the Company to terminated employees over the premium charged to active employees as of September 30, 2014; calculated for a period of 18 months. - (9) Reflects respective accrued benefits, which are fully vested as of September 30, 2014 (and are not further enhanced or accelerated as a result of the potential termination event).